 The PageRank based methodology we use to extract influencers on a particular topic takes into account the number and quality of contextual references that a user receives.
-These calculations also take ito account a user’s relevance (number of tweets on topic), reach (number of followers) and reference (how often they appear in Twitter lists).
+These calculations also take ito account a user’s relevance (number of tweets on topic) and reach (number of followers).
 If you want to learn more, please read our article that outlines influencer identification.

 Download this free report which reveals the top 100 Fintech 2016 influencers and brands